 Tunis, the capital of Tunisia, is also the largest city in the country.
 The greater metropolitan area of Tunis which includes Tunis, Ariana, Mandouba and Ben Arous, has an estimated 2,700,000 inhabitants.

 Tunis is an interesting mix of old and new.
 The old city is known as the medina and is recognized on the UNESCO World Heritage List.
-The new city known as “ville nouvelle” can be recognized by its many colonial French buildings and architectures.
+The new city is known as “Ville Nouvelle” can be recognized by its many colonial French buildings and architectures.

-The Medina of Tunis has been an UNESCO World Heritage Site since 1979.
-This Medina quarter of Tunis contains about 700 monuments which includes palaces, mosques, mausoleums, madrasas (educational institutions) and fountains dating from the Almohad and the Hafsid periods.
+The Medina of Tunis has been a UNESCO World Heritage Site since 1979.
+This Medina quarter of Tunis contains about 700 monuments which include palaces, mosques, mausoleums, madrasas (educational institutions), and fountains dating from the Almohad and the Hafsid periods.

-The famous Avenue Habib Bourguiba is located in the new city (ville nouvelle) in Tunis.
-Originally named the “Promenade de la Marine“, it later changed its name in honour of Tunisia’s first president and national leader of the Tunisian independence.
+The famous Avenue Habib Bourguiba is located in the new city (Ville Nouvelle) in Tunis.
+Originally named the “Promenade de la Marine“, it later changed its name in honor of Tunisia’s first president and national leader of the Tunisian independence.
 This avenue is 60 meters wide, with two parallel roads lined with hotels, street cafes, and numerous shops.

 The Bardo Museum contains a vast collection of important mosaics from the Roman period.
 There are numerous rooms in this world-class institution offering artifacts from the Punic to Islamic period.
 This is one museum that you will not want to miss!

 Located in the suburbs of Tunis, the ancient Carthage archaeological siteonce the largest ancient cities in northern Africa.
 This site holds ruins from many eras of history: the Punics, Romans, Vandals and Byzantines all made claim to this area at some point.